 Floods are the most common natural disaster in the United States.
 To reduce the impacts of flooding on communities, the Federal Emergency Management Agency (FEMA) requires communities to manage development in floodplains and publishes maps of floodplains.
 These maps are used 1) by the City to manage development through our Community Development Code (CDC) and 2) by lending institutions and companies that offer flood insurance under the National Flood Insurance Program.
 FEMA requires local governments to manage floodplain development in order reduce flood damages and for property owners to be eligible for public flood insurance.

 FEMA last updated the flood maps for all of Washington County in 2016, and the flood maps for Waible Creek were updated in 2018.
-In 2019, the City and FEMA revised flood maps for Glencoe Swale, in the northwest portion of Hillsboro.
-FEMA has approved our request, and these changes went into effect on April 25, 2019.
-CLICK HERE to obtain a copy of the approved Letter of Map Revision (LOMR).
+In 2019, the City and FEMA revised flood maps for Glencoe Swale in the northeast portion of Hillsboro, and these changes went into effect on April 25, 2019, please CLICK HERE to obtain a copy of the approved Letter of Map Revision (LOMR).

 What is a floodplain?

 The term “floodplain” is shorthand for the area that has a 1% chance of flooding in any given year (aka, the “100-year flood event”).
 The City calls this area the Regulatory Floodplain in keeping with our CDC Regulatory Floodplain Overlay (RFO).
 FEMA calls this area the Special Flood Hazard Area, and there are a number of codes that provide managers with more information about the type of flooding or flood study; AE is the most common type of FEMA floodplain in Hillsboro.

 Note that the outer floodplain boundary indicates an annual probability of flooding of AT LEAST 1%; the closer a property is to a waterway, the greater the likelihood of it flooding.
 This YouTube video has a great explanation.